 Processing Fee Revenue: The budget allocates a Processing Fee of \$7.50 per permit, applicable to season and visitor permit holders.
 Processing fees do not apply to the Service Ontario Administered Model, because the Province would apply its own.
-The figure below applies the assumptions associated with permit sales weighting, while the subsequent figure outlines the results of theses multipliers based on the scenario's total revenue, plus visitor revenue from single-period passes, and (where applicable) from processing fees.

 9 The \$100 rate demonstrates a notable reduction for ATVers, while the \$55 rate represents a modest increase of about \$6 from the current fee structure.